 Before you notice scale damage on your citrus you will probably first notice ANTS, crawling up and down the stem, and maybe a BLACK SOOTY MOULD on the leaves and fruit.

 The ANTS come first.
 What they want is the sweet excretions from the sapsuckers – known as HONEYDEW.
-So, they pick up and take baby sapsuckers from tree to tree so they can have some tucker.
+So, they pick up and take baby sapsuckers and take them from tree to tree so they can have some tucker.
 If you think about it – scale can’t fly, so how do they get from one plant to another – well the ants do it for them.
 The sap suckers then multiply and cause the damage – withering and curling of new leaves, distortion of fruit and die-back in new stems.

 After the ants, sapsuckers and honeydew comes SOOTY MOULD.
 This is a fungal spore that lives in the air and also lives off honeydew.
 So these three – ants, sap suckers and sooty mould live in a symbiotic relationship – each reliant on the other.
 Clever isn’t it.